taufik-nurrohman/category-plugin-for-mecha-cms/README.md

 > Category feature.

 Categories are similar with tags.
-The difference is that you can only determine one category per article.
+The only difference is that you can only determine one category per article.

 ### Page Types